gaultier/blog/advent_of_code_5.md

 <script>
     window.klipse_settings = {
-        selector_eval_scheme: '.scheme', // css selector for the html elements you want to klipsify };
+        selector_eval_scheme: '.eval-scheme', // css selector for the html elements you want to klipsify };
 </script>